ronanwow1001/ClashBot/README.md

 Fill out blacklist.py with words which the bot should auto delete.

-Copyright 2017 Project Altis.
+Copyright 2017 "Toontown: Corporate Clash".
 All right reserved.